ozan-git/cost-sync-odoo/README.md

 - **Products CRUD** with automatic sale price calculation (`cost * (1 + markup%)`).
 - **Filament filters** for SKU contains, cost range, and last update window.
 - **Bulk cost adjustments** (increase/decrease by percentage) that fire a sync per product.
+- **Bulk Odoo sync** to push selected products or import catalog slices from Odoo with per-product results.
 - **Odoo sync pipeline** via `SyncProductCostToOdoo` job, `OdooSyncService`, and a pluggable client (`OdooFakeClient` or `OdooRestClient`) that updates both `standard_price` (cost) and `list_price` (sale) when connected to a live Odoo instance.
 - **Sync logs** for every attempt (success or failure) with payload, response, status badge, and JSON drill-down.
+- **Live sync telemetry** in the product grid showing source system, latest sync status/message, and timestamps.
 - **CSV export** endpoint that respects the same filters (`/products/export`).
 - **Sample data** seeded through `ProductSeeder` with different costs and markups.